 A. It has been noted that children wearing orthodontic braces and wishing to play Gaelic football will be particularly concerned about the rule change; however, the GAA recommends that these players seek advice from a range of dental practitioners on the most appropriate solution for them.
-16. Is there an official GAA/GPA mouthguard?
+15. Is there an official GAA/GPA mouthguard?

 A. Yes, there is a full range of official OPRO GAA/GPA mouthguards available in bronze, silver, gold, platinum, junior and custom-fitted ranges.
 Official OPRO GAA/GPA 'boil and bite' mouthguards are available for purchasing through the following retailers: SuperValu, Centra, Lifestyle Sports, Elvery Sports, O'Neills and Heatons.
-Custom-fitted mouthguards are available through a network of dentists nationwide - http://www.gaa.ie/tickets-and-merchandise/mouthguards/ Páirc an Chrócaigh Baile Átha Cliath 3 Guthán +353 1 865 8685 www.gaa.ie/medical-and-player-welfare
+Custom-fitted mouthguards are available through a network of dentists nationwide -

 MORE INFORMATION

-Medical and Player Welfare - E: playerwelfare@gaa.ie, T: (0) 1 865 8685
+Medical and Player Welfare - E: playerwelfare@gaa.ie, T: (0) 1 865 868610

 GAA/GPA Mouthguards - E: barry.cahill@gaa.ie

+For the latest information, visit -

+www.learning.gaa.ie/mouthguards